Alekseevich-psk/s-85_24.12.23_bg-circles/README.md

-## Animation of changing the size of balls when scrolling
+## Animation of changing the size of circles when scrolling
 [**Demo page**](https://alekseevich-psk.github.io/s-85_24.12.23_bg-circles/)